 In the Old Testament, Bathsheba is the wife of a then-absent military figure named Uriah.
 As Uriah was off fighting in a war, King David happened upon Bathsheba bathing, and on seeing her, fell instantly in love and conquered her physically.
 To cover up his indiscretion and Bathsheba’s pregnancy, the king sends her husband into battle where he is killed.
 With her life forever changed, she became the wife of David, and eventually the mother of King Solomon, one of the greatest kings of the ancient world.

 Learn more about Rembrandt, Vermeer, and Dutch Painting

 The Beginning of a Narrative

-In Rembrandt’s painting, we’re looking at a queen who is not yet a queen— a queen who becomes a queen by virtue of being raped by a king.
-It’s a scene of considerable moral complexity — a scene that’s not very often represented at this point in its story, the very beginning of the narrative.
+In Rembrandt’s painting, Bathsheba is a queen who is not yet a queen—a woman who becomes queen after she is raped by her king.
+It’s a scene of considerable moral complexity that is not often represented at the very beginning of the narrative.

 The painting is dark, suffused with a deep, rich, black background that seems to sink back forever.

 This is a transcript from the video series Museum Masterpieces: The Louvre.
 Watch it now, on The Great Courses Plus.